By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg College

 Walter Raleigh Enters the Stage

 When Gilbert drowned in the wreck of one of his ships in August of 1583, his charter passed to his half-brother, another favorite of the queen, named Walter Raleigh.
 Walter Raleigh was an adventurer’s adventurer.
-He was witty; he was poetic; he was daring; he was courtly; he was brave; and above all, he was wealthy.
+He was witty, poetic, daring, courtly, brave, and above all, he was wealthy.
 In 1584, he used some of that wealth to commission a survey of the outer banks of North Carolina, and the following year he dispatched a corps of settlers to build a fort on the outer banks on Roanoke Island.

-In 1587, a second party of settlers, again promoted by Raleigh, tried again on Roanoke Island, but the following year, in 1588, the Spaniards organized a grand armada, an enormous fleet, for the purpose of invading England.
+In 1587, a second party of settlers, again promoted by Raleigh, tried again on Roanoke Island, but the following year, in 1588, the Spaniards organized a grand armada, an enormous fleet, to invade England.
 Though the armada and the projected invasion turned out to be a catastrophic Spanish failure, it meant that Walter Raleigh lost all contact with Roanoke Island until the invasion crisis had passed.
 Not until 1590, two years after the armada, did Raleigh succeed in organizing a supply flotilla for his colonists on Roanoke Island.

-If settlements were beyond the means of individual entrepreneurs like Raleigh, though, it was thought that it might be possible to find the means of financing settlements by pooling the resources of many such entrepreneurs who would gladly pass up individual glory for themselves in the hope of joint profits.
+If settlements were beyond the means of individual entrepreneurs like Raleigh, though, it was thought that it might be possible to find the means of financing settlements by pooling the resources of many such entrepreneurs.
+Such entrepreneurs might gladly pass up individual glory for themselves in the hope of joint profits.

 Learn more about how the country was pushed toward Protestantism